-Lemma 6.1.7.label Let $A$ be a non-unital $*$-algebra then there exists an embedding of $A$ into a unital $*$-algebra $A_{I}$ as an ideal.
+Lemma 7.1.7 (Unitization).label Let $A$ be a non-unital $*$-algebra then there exists an embedding of $A$ into a unital $*$-algebra $A_{I}$ as a closed ideal called the unitization of $A$.

 Proof.
 Let $A_{I}\define A\op \com$ as a linear space with the Banach algebra structure